qiuhaolu/tner/README.md

 ## References

-If you find this code useful, please consider citing our works:
+If you find this resource useful, please consider citing our work:

 ```bibtex
 @article{lu2024large,